IvanGutierrez10/ivangutierrez10/README.md

 - :technologist: I love using Software as a solution for every `Problem`.
 - :handbag: 2 years of experience in data treatment and creation of data visualizations for organizational decision making at [Universidad de La Sabana](https://www.unisabana.edu.co).
-- :student: I’m currently learning `Software Architecture` and `Machine Learning`.
+- :student: I’m currently learning `Machine Learning` and `Deep Learning`.
-- :brain: I stand out for my `strategic and analytical thinking`, `assertive communication` and `leadership`
+- :brain: I stand out for my `strategic and analytical thinking`, `assertive communication` and `Complex problem solving`

 <br>